Growing Roses

 Drainage: Roses will not survive in areas with poor drainage.
 Before planting, dig a hole 18” deep and fill it with water-it should drain within a few hours.
 Watch carefully where “seasonal” rainfall pools, and avoid these areas or plan a raised bed.

 Soil: Roses are quite tolerant of many soil types, but will actually thrive if care is take to improve soil.
-All soil types can easily be amended with organic matter such as compost or rose soil blends such as Lady Bug Rose Magic.
+All soil types can easily be amended with organic matter such as Fox Farm Soil Conditioner or Heirloom Soils Leaf Mold compost.
 If the existing soil is rocky or poor, you may need to excavate or build a raised bed to grow your roses in.
 Soil should be 15”-18” deep.
 If you are amending existing soil, spade or till organic matter to a depth of at least 15” in the entire rose bed.

 Location: Avoid planting near trees and other shrubs that will compete for light, water and nutrients.
 Plant them where you will see them every day.
 You will not only enjoy them more, but you will be more likely to notice the first sign of trouble and be able to treat them accordingly.
 This will help you remember to prune, deadhead, fertilize and water them at the appropriate time.
 Be sure to have a water source nearby, for supplemental watering and application of insecticides and fungicides.
 Space them far enough apart to give good air circulation, and for access to prune and treat for pests.

-Fertilization: Roses are heavy feeders, and roses that are fed regularly will be more able to fend off disease and insects than roses left to fend for themselves!
+Fertilization: Roses are heavy feeders, and roses that are fed regularly will be more able to fend off diseases and insects than roses left to fend for themselves.

-• January thru February: As the ground begins to warm up in mid to late February, apply an organic rose fertilizer such as FoxFarm Rose Food, scratch in lightly and water in well
+• January thru February: As the ground begins to warm up in mid to late February, apply an organic rose fertilizer such as Maestro Gro Rose Glo.

 • March thru May: Apply an organic rose fertilizer monthly.

-• June thru August: Apply an organic rose fertilizer monthly or use a water soluble such as FoxFarm Big Bloom every two weeks.
+• June thru August: Apply an organic rose fertilizer such as Maestro Gro Rose Glo monthly or use a water soluble such as FoxFarm Big Bloom every two weeks.

 Insect and Disease Control: Roses are prone to many diseases and insects.
 Keeping roses as healthy as possible and avoiding stresses will reduce the incidence of pests.
 Following good cultural methods, such as avoiding watering overhead and cleaning up all fallen leaves promptly will reduce disease incidence.
 Inspect roses often for problems, and treat them quickly.
 Black spot, aphids, flower beetles and cane borers can do a lot of damage in a short period of time.